garvitarai/gpu-testing/GpuReferenceModules/ReadMe.md

     Select Edge Deployment Manifest.
 Do not use the `deployment.template.json` file.

 6. Click the refresh button.
-You should see \[modules running\]
+You should see GPUModule running.

-## Test Your Solution

-1. Download Azure IoT Explorer

 # Next Steps